sequenceiq/blog/source/_posts/2014-03-14-yarn-capacity-scheduler.markdown

   <value>10</value>
 </property>
 ```
-We have 3 queues, with different queue priorities.
+We have 3 queues, with different queue setups/priorities.
 Each queue is given a *minimum* guaranteed percentage of total cluster capacity available - the total guaranteed capacity must equal 100%.
 In our example the *highPriority* queue has 70% of the resources, the *lowPriority* 20%, and the default queue has the remaining 10%.
 While it is not highlight in the example above, the Capacity Scheduler provides elastic resource scheduling, which means that if there are idle resources in the cluster, then one queue can take up more of the cluster capacity than was minimally allocated .
-In our example we could allocate a *maximum* capacity to the *lowPriority* queue:
+In our case we could allocate a *maximum* capacity to the *lowPriority* queue:

 ``` xml
 <property>